Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 3850 1GB should perform a small bit faster than the GeForce GT 1030 overall. (explain)
+Memory BandwidthThe Radeon HD 3850 1GB, in theory, should perform just a bit faster than the GeForce GT 1030 overall. (explain)

-Texel RateThe GeForce GT 1030 will be a lot (more or less 279%) more effective at texture filtering than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce GT 1030 is quite a bit (about 279%) more effective at texture filtering than the Radeon HD 3850 1GB. (explain)

-Pixel RateThe GeForce GT 1030 will be quite a bit (about 89%) better at full screen anti-aliasing than the Radeon HD 3850 1GB, and also should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GT 1030 will be a lot (approximately 89%) better at anti-aliasing than the Radeon HD 3850 1GB, and also able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison